mackacavs/CV/README.md

 As a November 2019 graduate of Makers Academy - I'm now pursuing a career in software development, bringing the people skills I've developed in teaching and sales roles into a technical environment.

 I've been fortunate to manage teams of people from diverse backgrounds, giving me the experience and adaptability to make the most of the opportunity that provides.
-Whilst in these roles, I devloped my interest in providing technical solutions to problems I faced on a day-to-day basis, which has lead me to a pursuit of a career in writing software.
+Whilst in these roles, my interest grew in providing technical solutions to problems I faced on a day-to-day basis, which has lead me to a pursuit of a career in writing software.

 ## PROJECTS
 | Project       | Summary       | Technologies  |